UPMC Pinnacle cardiology staff to volunteer in Pakistan

 A group of four will be volunteering at the Tahir Heart Institute in Pakistan.
 They fly out Friday.

-They plan on doing about ten surgeries, and providing support to staff and patients.
+They plan on doing about 10 surgeries and providing support to staff and patients.

-UPMC Pinacle’s chief of cardiovascular and thoracic surgery Dr. Mubashir Mumtaz was born in Pakistan.
+UPMC Pinnacle’s chief of cardiovascular and thoracic surgery, Dr. Mubashir Mumtaz, was born in Pakistan.
 He spends weeks organizing the trip to help patients who sometimes have to travel hundreds of miles to see a doctor.

 “Just the whole experience of getting to utilize our expertise that we use here in America over there and just seeing the families that we help just kind of touched me,” said Anthony Stebbins, a surgical tech coordinator who went on the trip last year and is going again this year.